 Buddha (5th Century BC).
-Buddha had the faith to give up his family and kingdom to go and seek enlightenment as a wandering ascetic.
-After several years of rigourous self-discipline, Siddhartha the Buddha entained nirvana and enlightenment.
+Siddhartha was an Indian Prince, but he had the faith to give up his family and kingdom to go and seek enlightenment as a wandering ascetic.
+After several years of rigorous self-discipline, Siddhartha the Buddha attained enlightenment and founded the Buddhist faith.

-Jesus Christ On the cross, the human in Jesus Christ cried ‘Lord why hast thou forsaken me?
-The Divine in Christ uttered the immortal words ‘Father Forgive them, for they know not what they do.’
-The life of Christ was a demonstration of his faith in God.
+Jesus Christ (4 BC – 30 AD) The life of Christ was a demonstration of his faith in God.
 Incarnating in a world beset by materialism, hypocrisy and cruelty, his faith allowed a new message and new gospel to be shared with the world.
 At times Christ was tempted with the earthly power and prosperity, but, he chose the path of truth and offered to the world his message of salvation.

 William Tyndale (1494–1536 ) was one of the first persons to print the Bible in English.
 Executed for blasphemy after years of avoiding capture.
-Tyndale had great faith to publish the Bible so ordinary people could read the gospels.
+Tyndale had great faith to publish the Bible so ordinary people could read the gospels in their native language.

 Martin Luther King Martin Luther King maintained steadfast faith that by appealing to man’s higher nature, America would be transformed from a society bedevilled by racism.
 When many were tempted by violent resistance, King maintained faith in a non-violent approach.